Firozpur district: British Period

 The Guru of Guru Har Sahai and the Bhai of Jhumba and Bhai of Arnauli, in the Kot Bhai area, were given the title of jagirdars when Punjab was annexed by the British in 1846.
 They continued to collect their share of revenue in the form of crops until the 1872 land settlement.'

-Mahraj Ilaka was a group of 38 villages that formed a British-administered exclave of Ferzopur district, entirely surrounded by Phulkia & Faridkot State during the British era.'
-The Charik Ilaka a group 7 villages was an enclave within the district and an exclave of Kalsia State.'
+Mahraj Ilaka was a group of 38 villages that formed a British-administered exclave of Ferzopur district, entirely surrounded by Phulkia & Faridkot states during the British era.'
+The Charik Ilaka, a group of 7 villages, was an enclave within the district and an exclave of Kalsia State.'

 Modern Period

 Following the Partition of Punjab Province, Ferozepur district became part of India.
 Amid the communal violence and mass migrations, a total of 349,767 sikh, hindu refugees from areas that became part of Pakistan settled in Ferozepur district, by 1951 Census.
 Much of this refugee population hailed from Bahawalpur State and the districts of Montgomery, Sheikhupura, Lyallpur, and Lahore, crossing the border into Ferozepur.

 Faridkot State, accepted dominion of the Indian Union and became a tehsil of Bathinda district.
 Bathinda district itself became part of the PEPSU in 1948, which was later merged into the state of Punjab in 1956.
 While the Charik area—an exclave of Kalsia State and an enclave of Ferozpur's Moga tehsil—also became part of Bathinda district, it was transferred to Moga tehsil of Ferozepur district in 1950 by Absorption of Enclaves Order.
 Additionally, the Maharaj-Nathana ilaqa, a group of 38 villages that formed an exclave of Ferozepur District and was transferred to Bathinda district in 1959.

 In 1960, two villages—Mohd.
 Yar Chishti and Chak Mohd.
 Usman—of Fazilka tehsil in Ferozepur district were completely transferred to Pakistan, along with parts of 12 other villages that had no population.
 Later, in 1970, Jhumba along with seven villages was transferred to Bathinda district.

 In 1972, a new Faridkot district was created by combining Faridkot tehsil (from Bathinda district) and the Moga and Muktsar tehsils (from Ferozepur district).
 Later, in 1995, Moga & Mukatsar of Faridkot district was carved out to form the new Moga district.
-In 1999, Moga district expanded by gaining the Dharamkot block from Zira tehsil of Ferozepur district.This included 45 villages from Zira tehsil and 47 villages from Makhu sub-tehsil, along with the entire Dharamkot sub-tehsil of Zira tehsil of Ferozepur district.
+In 1999, Moga district expanded by gaining the Dharamkot block from Zira tehsil of Ferozepur district.
+This included 45 villages from Zira tehsil and 47 villages from Makhu sub-tehsil, along with the entire Dharamkot sub-tehsil of Zira tehsil of Ferozepur district.

 Later, in 2011, Ferozepur district had six tehsils: Fazilka, Abohar, Jalalabad, Ferozepur, Zira.
 From these, Abohar and Fazilka tehsils, along with a part of Jalalabad tehsil, were separated to form the new Fazilka district.
 The remaining portion of Jalalabad tehsil was reorganized to create the new Guru Har Sahai tehsil within Ferozepur district.